 ()The DipHE and CertHE exit awards are not accredited by any professional body.
-They may be offered to a student as an exit award at the discretion of the board of examiners.
-All students must apply to and join the BSc.
+They may be offered to a student as an exit award at the discretion of the Board of Examiners.
+All students must apply to and join the MSci.

+Ownership

-Ownership Awarding Institution Imperial College London Faculty Natural Sciences Teaching Institution Imperial College London Department Physics Associateship Royal College of Science Main Location(s) of Study South Kensington Campus External Reference Relevant QAA Benchmark St external reference points atement(s) and/or other Physics, Astronomy and Astrophysics The Physics Degree (Institute of Physics) FHEQ Level Level 6 EHEA Level 1st cycle External Accreditor(s) (if ap oplicable) External Accreditor 1: Institute of Physics (IoP) Accreditation received: 2015 (for current programme) Accreditation renewal: 2020 Collaborative Provision Collaborative partner Collaboration type Agreement effective Agreement expiry date N/A N/A N/A N/A
+Awarding Institution Imperial College London Faculty Natural Sciences Teaching Institution Imperial College London Department Physics Associateship Royal College of Science Main Location(s) of Study South Kensington Campus

+External Reference

+Relevant QAA Benchmark Statement(s) and/or other external reference points Physics, Astronomy and Astrophysics The Physics Degree (Institute of Physics)

+FHEQ Level Level 7

+EHEA Level 2 nd cycle

+External Accreditor(s) (if applicable)

+External Accreditor 1: Institute of Physics (IoP) Accreditation received: 2015 (for current programme) Accreditation renewal: 2020

-Specification Details Programme Lead Prof Carl Paterson (DUGS) Student cohorts covered by specification 2020-2021 and 2021-22 entry Date of introduction of programme October 2019 Date of programme specification/revision 21.03.22
+Collaborative Provision Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A Specification Details Programme Lead Prof Carl Paterson (DUGS) Student cohorts covered by specification 2020-2021 and 2021-22 entry Date of introduction of progra mme October 2019 Date of programme specificat ion/revision 21.03.22